wgottwalt/gnu_modula2_playground/README.md

    passing pointers.
 It just results in very odd behavior.
 If you need to pass a POINTER, always go for SYSTEM.ADDRESS.
 It is a pity, because it kills the strong type system of Modula-2 to some degree.
+9. The current implementation (GCC 13, 14, 15, 16) of the Modula-2 has a
+   serious design flaw in the Storage module (dynamich memory handling).
+It implements tracking for amounts of allocated memory (maybe a garbage collector will be added later, it looks like the base of a simple gc).
+   Though, the amount of memory is handled by the CARDINAL type, means, it is 32 bit only, even in a 64 bit Linux.
+Worse, all other Modula-2 libs dealing with dynamic memory use that Storage module.
+This means, the biggest chunk of memory you can deal with is limited to a maximum of 4 GiB.

 If you are on Arch Linux you could use my GCC snapshot packages to get the latest Modula-2 support. (https://aur.archlinux.org/packages/gcc-snapshot)